Your Rights in the Workplace: Illegal Discrimination

 So how do you know if you’re being discriminated against illegally?
 Discrimination, typically speaking, refers to protected classes.
 There are a few basic categories that you should know, however.

-Legally, a workplace cannot discriminate against someone over the This means that an employer cannot favor an employee who is under 40 over an employee who’s aged 40 or older.
+Legally, a workplace cannot discriminate against someone because of their age.
+This means that an employer cannot favor an employee who is under 40 over an employee who is aged 40 or older.

 Race or Ethnicity Discrimination

 It is federally illegal to discriminate against an employee due to their race, ethnicity, or the color of their skin.
 The law covers harassment, intimidation, and any other repeated behavior that’s deemed hostile.
 It also covers wage differences due to race, hiring or firing due to race, and more.

 Discrimination Against LGBTQIA+ Workers